Breazile/MandoPuter/MandoaDecode.md

 ## Screen References

+Sequences from The Mandalorian episodes - work in progress coming soon. ??? characters means the glyphs have not been identified for the clip.

 ### Episode #1 - The Mandalorian

-Sequences from The Mandalorian episodes - work in progress coming soon

 Episode | From | To | Sequence | Notes
 :---: | :----: | :---: | --- | -----